phoenix-rtos/phoenix-rtos-doc/utils/psh/index.md

 spawn a new process, so in order to invoke a second, independent shell user must execute a `psh` binary file.
 See [`exec`](psh-applets/exec.md) or [`/`](psh-applets/runfile.md) for examples.

+Applets like `ps` and `top` query process information via [System Calls](../../kernel/syscalls/index.md).

 ## Architecture

 ### Applet Registration

 Each applet registers itself at load time using the `__attribute__((constructor))` GCC extension.
-This means no hardcoded command table is needed — applets self-register when the binary is loaded.
+This means no hardcoded command table is needed  -  applets self-register when the binary is loaded.

 ```c
 void __attribute__((constructor)) cat_registerapp(void) {